sachit27/greenR/README.md

 You can make your own greenness analysis without having to code using an R Shiny implementation of the package.
 It is easily accessible from within R by calling the function `run_app()`.

+## Important Performance Notice

+This package, 'greenR' provides tools to measure and visualize the 'greenness' of urban areas.
+It performs intensive computations that require robust computational resources, particularly when analyzing large urban networks.

+Please be aware of the following:

+1. Processing time: Depending on the size of the area under analysis, computations may take a considerable amount of time.
+Larger areas, like whole cities or metropolitan regions, will take longer to process compared to small neighborhoods or districts.
+2. Computational resources: Due to the computational intensity of these tasks, it is recommended to run this package on a machine with a strong CPU and sufficient RAM.
+Please ensure your machine meets these requirements before starting the computation to prevent any interruptions or crashes.
+3. Testing: If you are using 'greenR' for the first time, or if you're testing on a new machine, it is suggested to begin with a smaller area - such as a specific neighborhood or small town.
+This will give you a rough idea of how long the computations might take and how well your machine can handle them.

+Remember, performance can greatly vary based on the size of the network and the hardware of your machine.